Adelaide Branch |

 Energy usage of the system is quoted as being 15% of the equivalent gas energy, 25% of an electric insertion element and about 40% of the energy used by the booster element in a solar system to produce the equivalent amount of hot water.

 The evaporator plates absorb whatever heat energy is available in the surrounding atmosphere, whether it is wind, rain, day or night.
-The refrigerant vapour is compressed through the compressor which raises the temperature of the gas, the vapour is then passed through the condensor coils that are wrapped around the water tank which heats up the water and as the vapour condenses it returns to its initial liquid state and the cycle is continuously repeated.
+The refrigerant vapour is compressed through the compressor which raises the temperature of the gas, the vapour is then passed through the condensor coils that are wrapped around the water tank which heats up the water and as the vapour condenses it returns to it’s initial liquid state and the cycle is continuously repeated.

 The evaporator panels are placed either on the outside of the tank in the Compact unit or are located remotely on a wall or roof in the Split unit.
 The radiator unit is wrapped around the water tank to transfer the heat to the water.
 No booster element is required as the unit produces heat both day and night down to a temperature of -20 degrees.